sjmudd/mysql-rpm-builder/README.md

 The rpm rebuild times seem to be quite a long longer.
 This is I believe because both the normal and debug builds take place making the process much longer.
-On a home system I have (SER 4700u) this takes about 2-3 hours, though may be partially slowed down by not using fast local storage, but an external NFS NAS.
+On a home system I have (SER 4700u) this takes about 2-3 hours.
 The C/C++ build process reads and writes a lot to the filesystem so storage latency may be signifcant.

+## Related thoughts.

+None of what is done here is specific to MySQL apart and these scripts could be used for building other packages following the same philosophy.

+Others may ask why I build from the src.rpm files and not directly from the git repo (in the case of MySQL).
+That might be an interesting addition to the tooling as in the same way that explicit documentation on the build process from src.rpms to binary rpms is often missign the same explict instructions for triggering repeatable builds from the git tree may be applicable.
+As the git trees of many packages are the ultimate source using those is clearly better.

 ## TODO